MatteoScianna/Xylella-Diffusion/README.md

 <img src="https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/sim_4y.png" width="400" height="500" /> <img src="https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/diffusion_averaged_5years.png" width="600" height="600" />

 # Control Strategies
-*"Cit."*
+*"[...]
+Dice che un tempo non troppo lontano quando un ragazzo di un paese vicino si legava a una ragazza di Torchiarolo, la tradizione voleva che tutti i giovani del paese facessero una spedizione punitiva e lo massacrassero di botte[...].
+Questo, conclude, è quello che succederà a chi proverà a tagliare i loro ulivi."*

 Since its initial outbreak in Europe, many different strategies have been adopted in order to control the diffusion of Xylella Fastidiosa **[14,15]**.
 Up to now, no insecticide treatments have been proving working good in the removal of the infection from a plant, and so the main tactic adopted in order to face the epidemic diffusion is the eradication of the tree itself, or its roguing.
-Starting from the control strategy exposed in **[1]**, here three different new model for the eradication of infected trees is presented.
+Starting from the control strategy exposed in **[1]**, here two different new model for the eradication of infected trees is presented.
+Code for these processes available in the src/diffusion_and_vax.py file.

 ## Control Strategy 1 - Multiple Factors based Infected Groves Eradication